Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

    -  Mailing Lists -
       https://groups.google.com/forum/?fromgroups#!forum/security-onion
    -  IRC channel - http://webchat.freenode.net/?channels=securityonion

 At this point we have a fully functioning Security Onion standalone system up and running.
-To confirm, open up a terminal and type "sudo nsm\_sensor\_ps-status" and you should see results showing the various agent and service components of Security Onion with an "OK" or "FAIL" status.
+To confirm, open up a terminal and type ``sudo so-status`` and you should see results showing the various agent and service components of Security Onion with an "OK" or "FAIL" status.

-You can also type "sudo nsm\_server\_ps-status" to check the status of Sguil server.
-If any of the agents or server fail, a reference to the log file will be included that will be useful for troubleshooting.

 A useful script to provide performance and health status of your Security Onion hosts is "sostat."
 You should run it periodically on any